heyjessi/thunderwear/DESIGN.md

 # all about that design

 A ground-breaking, earth-shattering iOS app that will revolutionize your life.
 Global warming.
 CS50 Psets.
-Trump.
+Life.
 All these can be scary and confusing.
 But don't worry, Thunderwear is here to save the day.

 This is **THUNDERWEAR**.